 The committee may retain counsel at the expense of the estate.
-Committee members are also entitled to be reimbursed their reasonable travel expenses and/or telephone charges properly incurred in attending meetings of the committee.
-No other committee expenses may be reimbursed unless before they were incurred they were approved by the committee and the liquidators.
+Committee members are also entitled to be reimbursed for reasonable travel expenses and/or telephone charges properly incurred in attending meetings of the committee.
+No other committee expenses may be reimbursed, unless-such expenses have been approved by the committee and the liquidator before being incurred.

-7.7 Conditions Applied to the Use of or Sale of Its Assets
+7.7 Conditions Applied to the Use of or Sale of Assets

-Not in a voluntary liquidation.
-In a provisional or official liquidation the liquidators' power to sell assets is only exercisable with the sanction of the Grand Court.
-Liquidators have a duty to obtain the best price that they can for assets of the company; see, for example Trident Microsystems (Far East) Limited [2012 (1) CILR 424], where it was held that "the primary duty of a liquidator when selling the assets of a company is to take reasonable care to obtain the best price available in the circumstances [....] taking into account the nature of the business to be sold, the relevant market, the steps taken to market and to sell the assets and the urgency of the sale".
+No conditions apply in a voluntary liquidation.
+In a provisional or official liquidation, the liquidators' power to sell assets is only exercisable with the sanction of the Grand

+Court.
+Liquidators have a duty to obtain the best price they can for the assets of the company; see, for example, Trident Microsystems (Far East) Limited (2012 (1) CILR 424), where it was held that "the primary duty of a liquidator when selling the assets of a company is to take reasonable care to obtain the best price available in the circumstances... taking into account the nature of the business to be sold, the relevant market, the steps taken to market and to sell the assets and the urgency of the sale."